What is brand affinity and how can you build it?

 After that, the perceived costs of upgrading to a new system might not seem quite so high.

-When allocating your content marketing budget for the year ahead, it's paramount you have a clear idea of how much you need to invest and where.
-If it's not correctly aligned with your business goals and desired outcomes, you'll struggle to optimise ROI.
+The problem is that, when allocating your content marketing budget for the year ahead, it's paramount you have a clear idea of how much you need to invest and where.
+Put simply, if your marketing budget isn't correctly aligned with your business goals and desired outcomes, you'll struggle to optimise ROI.